Climb_and_Dive

 Frequently Asked Questions

 Can I extend the touch sensor pin?
-Yes, in theory.
+Yes, you can.
 You will have to experiment to make sure it works reliably, but you can add a wire to the touch sensor pin to extend the ‘sensor’ to another location.
+See Optional Modifications for more information.

 The motor takes to long to get to cruising speed after take-off Do not hold the running airplane for an extended period before releasing for take-off.
 There is a 5 second delay after the motor reaches the programmed flight RPM until the active function of the timer becomes fully operational.
 This is to prevent the active function from impeding the airplane climb-out and acceleration to cruising speed.